 Make sure your TV sound is turned on from your remote or directly from the TV controls.

 Make sure the Reelplay sound is at maximum pressing the + on the VOL button on the remote.

 Make sure the Reelplay is not muted by pressing the button next to the 0 key on the remote with the speaker and cross through it.

 Try a different HDMI port on the back of the TV.
 Most TV's have more than one HDMI connection.

 Try a different HDMI cable just in case the cable is damaged or cracked.

 Try a different TV incase there's an issue with the TV itself.

 If you are unable to reach the Reelplay site, this is also due to the Geoblocking restrictions.
-You can install one of the above VPN services to bypass the blocking or I recommend instead of using Chrome or Internet Explorer you download and install Opera (https://www.opera.com/) which has built in VPN to access any website regardless of the location.
-You can then speak to someone at Tech Support for more assistance.
+You can install one of the above VPN services to bypass the blocking or I recommend instead of using Chrome or Internet Explorer you download and install Opera (https://www.opera.com) which has built in VPN to access any website regardless of the location.

 We don't usually encounter any other problems with the boxes, but in case you do, please call us to see if there's anything else we can do.
 You can also contact Reelplay directly for additional support and instructions.